|Originally Performed By||Amfibian|

-“Bug,” which musically sounds like a hybrid of Velvet Underground’s “Oh!
-Sweet Nuthin’” and the Marshall Tucker Band’s “Can’t You See,” first scurried from its mound at the summer tour 1999 opener at Sandstone Amphitheater (6/30/99).
-Early specimens had been inspected prior to this Phish debut on several occasions by TAB (check out 5/8/99 Madison or 5/10/99 Asheville).
+A little over a month later and sounding like a hybrid of Velvet Underground’s “Oh!
+Sweet Nuthin’” and the Marshall Tucker Band’s “Can’t You See,” “Bug” made its first appearance in a Phish setlist during the opening show of the summer tour on 6/30/99 at Sandstone Amphitheater.
 Subsequent infestations during 1999 worthy of further inspection by budding Phish entomologists include the specimens uncovered at Great Woods (7/13/99), Vancouver (9/9/99), and the glorious late night Scarab Beetle which scuttled out of the Technicolor bouquet of roses plucked from the swamps of Big Cypress (12/31/99).